Welcome to LA6VJA

 You will find me on CW and digital modes on the HF bands.
 Sometimes I am also cleaning away the dust from the microphone, but I am more than happy to leave the "hola hooola" SSB operation to south European stations.

 I am employed as an airline pilot, flying the DHC8-300/-Q400 series for a Norwegian airline.
 Though I have previously flown the B737-300/-500 for an airline within the SAS Group, flying the DHC8 gives me the opportunity to work closer to my home QTH and spend more time off duty.
 Unfortunately, the DHC8 aircraft (all series) were not designed for life-long flying careers (noise, vibrations and airconditioning issues - all which could have been resolved, if only deHavilland/Bombardier had cared about the people flying these things and not just the $).
-I hold an M.Sc. degree in computer science and I run a small consulting business when I am not flying, programming, calling CQ or enjoying life as a PADI Divemaster.
+I hold an M.Sc. degree in computer science and I run a small consulting business when I am not flying, programming or calling CQ.
 From time to time I also exercise the privileges as a flight examiner, which I have been granted by the Norwegian CAA.